BitKnitting/FHmonitor/docs/rasppi.rst

 This happened to us (grrrrrrr)...
 We had files we wanted to access but could not longer connect to the Rasp Pi over ssh....

-We got our Rasp Pi in such a tizzy that we couldn't figure the magic incantations to make it all better (a warning to us explorers who blindly trust a blog post about `ufw`.
-Luckily we were able to mount the drive on our Mac following `these directions <https://www.jeffgeerling.com/blog/2017/mount-raspberry-pi-sd-card-on-mac-read-only-osxfuse-and-ext4fuse>`_::
+We got our Rasp Pi in such a tizzy that we couldn't figure the magic incantations to make it all better (a warning to us explorers who blindly trust a blog post about ufw.
+Luckily we were able to mount the drive on our Mac following
+`these directions <https://www.jeffgeerling.com/blog/2017/mount-raspberry-pi-sd-card-on-mac-read-only-osxfuse-and-ext4fuse>`_::

     sudo mkdir /Volumes/rpi